Etanercept for psoriasis

-In New Zealand, in November 2010, PHARMAC approved funding for severe treatment-resistant psoriasis on Special Authority application.
+In New Zealand, PHARMAC has approved funding for severe treatment-resistant psoriasis on Special Authority application.

 Etanercept is genetically engineered from human protein.
 It works by directly binding to TNF molecules in the blood and diseased tissue.
 Etanercept-bound TNF cannot bind to or activate TNF receptors.
 TNF is involved in normal inflammatory and immune processes, and is there are high levels in skin affected by psoriasis.